pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::info JWT assertion header field

-The JWT assertion header is a proprietay HTTP header field that follows the format `X-Pomerium-Jwt-Assertion` in a given request.
+The JWT assertion header is a proprietary HTTP header field that follows the format `X-Pomerium-Jwt-Assertion` in a given request.

 :::